 Williams also married a classmate, Gordon Williams (’66), and had a long career in child development and lifelong education at Michigan State University.
 “I think I’ve always been keenly aware of ‘underprivileged people,’ but I think that gave me a better understanding and empathy,” she said.
 “When people say things about poor people, I can say, ‘you don’t know them, you haven’t lived among them.’”

 Goodwin stayed in the house for another month after graduating, while she worked as a social worker in Winston-Salem.
 Another student, Sam Gladding (’67), the new president of BSU, moved in while attending summer school.
-“That summer brought me face to face with my biases and my fears of people who differed from me in more ways than I ever thought possible and who were like me in more ways than I could have ever imagined,” said Gladding, now professor and chair of the Wake Forest counseling department.
+“That summer brought me face to face with my biases and my fears of people who differed from me in more ways than I ever thought possible and who were like me in more ways than I could have ever imagined,” said Gladding, now professor of counseling at Wake Forest.

 Gladding moved back to campus that fall, and the Patterson Avenue program faded.
 Three years later, Laura Stringfellow Wilson (’71) and nine other students started a similar program, called Covenant House, in the West End neighborhood.